jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 **Older versions of XML schemas**, which are no longer considered valid INSPIRE XML schemas but that were endorsed at a certain point in the past, **are available under the https://inspire.ec.europa.eu/schemas/deprecated/ folder of the repository**.
 The structure used within this special folder for deprecated XML schemas follows the same structure of folders and sub-folders explained above.

 #### Additional contents
-TO BE CONSIDERED - TEXT INCLUDED BY HEIDI AT https://github.com/INSPIRE-MIF/application-schemas#readme [ The official repository also contains contains XML schemas used in the Extended Capabilities section of INSPIRE spatial data (WxS) services based on Open Geospatial Consortium (OGC) standards. ]
+TO BE CONSIDERED - TEXT INCLUDED AT https://github.com/INSPIRE-MIF/application-schemas#readme [
+The official repository also contains contains XML schemas used in the Extended Capabilities section of INSPIRE spatial data (WxS) services based on Open Geospatial Consortium (OGC) standards. ]

 TBD - If considered the lastest comment: Inform where these additional schemas are accessible.